puppetlabs/bolt/documentation/writing_plans.md

 ### Default action logging

 Bolt logs actions that a plan takes on targets through the  `upload_file`,  `run_command`, `run_script`, or `run_task` functions.
-By default it logs a notice level message when an action starts and another when it completes.
+By default, it logs a notice level message when an action starts and another when it completes.
 If you pass a description to the function, that is used in place of the generic log message.

 ```
 run_task(my_task, $targets, "Better description", param1 => "val")
 ```

-If your plan contains many small actions you may want to suppress these messages and use explicit calls to the Puppet log functions instead.
-This can be accomplished by wrapping actions in a `without_default_logging` block which causes the action messages to be logged at info level instead of notice.
-For example to loop over a series of targets without logging each action.
+If your plan contains many small actions, you might want to suppress these messages and use explicit calls to the Puppet log functions instead.
+This can be accomplished by wrapping actions in a `without_default_logging` block, which causes the action messages to be logged at info level instead of notice.
+For example to loop over a series of targets without logging each action:

 ```
 plan deploy( TargetSpec $targets) {